CodingQuercus/portfolio/README.md

 I created this portfolio to present my projects done as an Interaction Technology & Design student.

+To make the pixel transition, a guide by Olivier Larose has been followed.
+The guide can be found at https://blog.olivierlarose.com/tutorials/pixel-transition

 ## Tech Stack

 - **Next.js** (React Framework)